Chickpeas for Babies – When to Introduce, Health Benefits, Types, and Recipes

 10. Strengthens the Immune System

-After-effects of Consuming Chickpeas for Infants
+Effects of Consuming Chickpeas on Infants

 1. Gas

 Legumes such as garbanzo beans that have a high protein content can cause intestinal gas in toddlers.
 The severity of gas varies from person to person.
 It is advised to introduce chickpeas in small amounts into your child’s diet, giving their metabolic processes time to get used to the new food.
-A little flatulence shouldn’t be a cause for worry, however, if the severity of gas is so high that it causes stomach pains and discomfort, stop immediately.
+A little flatulence shouldn’t be a cause for worry, however, if the severity of the gas is so high that it causes stomach pains and discomfort, stop immediately (6).

 2. Allergy

 Chickpea allergy most commonly causes nasal congestion.
-It sometimes precipitates in outbreaks of eczema or hives.
+It sometimes precipitates outbreaks of eczema or hives.
 In extreme cases, it could even cause anaphylaxis.

 Early warning signs for intolerance: